ivotron/ivotron.github.io/_posts/2014-02-05-cephforhpc-mode4-initial-experiments-analysis.md

     is invoked  `blocksize / transfersize` times.
 Thus, `blocksize` must be divisible by `xfersize`.

- 2. does the block size makes a difference in our results?
+ 2. given the same transfer size, does the block size makes a difference in our results?

     **a**: It shouldn't.